AlexanderDeniskin/NAV/SQLRecordID/README.md

   as Int) = 27 -- Item table
 ```

-These functions supports only Option, Integer, Text and Code fields types.
+These functions support only Option, Integer, Text and Code field data types.